Policy Positions

 Object of Governance, Subject of Policy Discussion

-Open access policies are driven both from the top down – especially from the European level to the level of the national states and federal states – and from the bottom up, by network initiatives, committed scholars and scientists, university libraries, and professional associations, but also by private sector players.
+Open access policies are driven both from the top down – especially from the European level to the level of the national states and federal states – and from the bottom up, by committed scholars and scientists, scientific institutions, and open access initiatives.

-Important milestones in the debate on open access to information are:
+Important milestones in the debate on open access to information are (see also the History of the Open Access Movement) are:

-Many national and supranational institutions, such as the European Union (EU), the German Federal Ministry of Education and Research (BMBF), German federal state ministries, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), and to some extent also universities, play a dual role in this regard.
-As policymakers, they participate through different interventions and measures in processes of negotiation about open access; at the same time, they are also research funders, and in this capacity, they directly set standards and framework conditions.
+Many national and supranational institutions, for example the European Union (EU), the German Federal Ministry of Research, Technology and Space (BMFTR; until May 2025 called the Federal Ministry of Education and Research, BMBF), federal state ministries, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), and to some extent also universities and non-university research institutions, play a dual role in this regard.
+As political actors, they participate through various interventions and measures in negotiation processes on open access; at the same time, they are also research funders, and in that capacity, they directly set standards and framework conditions.

-In what follows, we provide an overview of the main players in the policy area of open access.
-In each case, we briefly explain how open access to scholarly knowledge in the respective contexts is enabled or promoted by policy regulations.
+In what follows, we provide an overview of the main state actors in the policy area of open access.
+In each case, we briefly explain how free access to scientific knowledge is enabled or promoted by policy regulations in the respective contexts.

 Supranational Level

 At the supranational level, the European Commission (EC) and the European Research Council (ERC) provide important stimuli for the implementation of open access and open science.
-Within UNESCO, a Recommendation on Open Science is to be adopted by Member States in 2021.
+In 2021, UNESCO also adopted a Recommendation on Open Science.

 Open Access in Germany

-At federal level in Germany, the amendment of the Copyright Act (UrhG) in 2013 created the legal framework for green open access by implementing an inalienable right of self-archiving (Pflüger, 2016, p.
+At federal level in Germany, the amendment of the Copyright Act (UrhG) in 2013 created the legal framework for green open access by implementing an inalienable secondary publication right (Pflüger, 2016, p.
 14).
-In 2016, the Federal Ministry of Education and Research (BMBF) published a strategy for open access in Germany with the aim of further establishing open access as the standard for scholarly publishing, and closing the gap between the desire of the scientific community for more open access publications and the current publishing practice (BMBF, 2016, p.
+In 2016, the then German Federal Ministry of Education and Research (BMBF; renamed the Federal Ministry for Research, Technology and Space, BMFTR, in May 2025) published a strategy for open access in Germany, which was updated in 2018.
+The aim of the updated strategy is to further establish open access as the standard for scholarly publishing and to close the gap between the scientific community’s desire for more open access publications and current publishing practice (Federal Ministry of Education and Research, 2018, p.
 7).
-According to the strategy, diverse ways of providing open access should be allowed in principle, and scientific freedom should not be restricted.
-Moreover, publications resulting from publicly funded research should be openly accessible, and established quality assurance procedures should be ensured.
+According to the strategy, various ways of providing open access should be allowed in principle, and academic freedom should remain untouched.
+Furthermore, publications resulting from publicly funded research should be openly accessible, and established quality assurance procedures should be ensured.

-Whereas the transposition into concrete policies is the responsibility of the individual federal states, the BMBF, in its capacity as a funding agency, sets guidelines: scientific and scholarly projects funded by the ministry are expected to publish their results and their research data open access.
-Besides scientific and scholarly institutions and libraries, funding recipients also include private sector players such as publishers and other service providers that are establishing themselves in the open access landscape.
+Whereas the transposition into concrete policies is the responsibility of the individual federal states, the BMBF, in its capacity as a funding agency, set guidelines: Research projects funded by the BMBF – or its successor, the BMFTR – are expected to publish their results and their research data in open access.
+Besides scientific and scholarly institutions and libraries, funding recipients also include private sector actors, such as publishers and other service providers, that are establishing themselves in the open access landscape.

-Because of the sovereignty of the federal states in the area of education and higher education policy, the adoption and implementation of open access and open science policies in Germany takes place mainly at federal state level (Bruch et al., 2017).
-These federal state policies are thus central elements of the transition to open access in the Federal Republic of Germany (Kindling et al., 2021).
+Because of the sovereignty of the federal states in the area of education and higher education policy, the adoption and implementation of open access and open science policies in Germany takes place mainly at federal state level (Kindling et al., 2022).
+These federal state policies are thus central elements of the open access transformation in the Federal Republic of Germany (Kindling et al., 2021).

-Other federal states support the scholarly institutions of their states through targeted measures, such as openaccess.nrw in North Rhine-Westphalia; open access publication funds (Schleswig-Holstein, Thuringia, and planned in Lower-Saxony); open access network units (Berlin, Brandenburg); or the financing of "openness" as a cross-sectional topic (Bremen).
+Other federal state governments support the scientific institutions in their states through targeted measures, for example openaccess.nrw in North Rhine-Westphalia; through an open access publication fund (ThuringiaLower Saxony); through open access networking units (Berlin, Brandenburg); or by funding openness as a cross-sectional topic (Bremen).

 References